 Council of Academic Programs in Communication Sciences and Disorders

-- By May 31, 2021, applicants must have successfully advanced to the candidacy phase of their respective doctoral programs in a regionally accredited academic program, at a CAPCSD member institution with membership in good standing as of September 15, 2020.
+- By May 31, 2022, applicants must have successfully advanced to the candidacy phase of their respective doctoral programs in a regionally accredited academic program, at a CAPCSD member institution with membership paid in full no later than September 15, 2021.